Thief steals wallet from SUV, then returns some of its contents

 “This neighborhood is not safe, I’ve had several incidents where I’ve confronted people on this property and I’ve confronted them with my firearm and I’ve told them to stay away,” said Rodgers.
 “And every single time it’s a new face, so there’s plenty of crime and it keeps on coming from all over the city.”

 Rodgers did file a police report.
-Albuquerque Police said they’re looking into the case.
+The Albuquerque Police Department said they’re looking into the case.